Copyright © The University of Texas Medical Branch. Please review our site policies and required links.

 Ordinarily, MA and MS students should be admitted to candidacy no later than two years after matriculation.
 Programs may require a minimum number of credit hours of course work before a student is eligible to apply for candidacy.
 MD-degreed students seeking the MMS degree typically apply for candidacy half-way between the time they enter the program and the projected time of completion.

 An application for admission to candidacy form is completed and submitted with a research proposal to the dean of the graduate school.
 The research proposal must follow the format given.
 (These forms can be found online for both Masters and PhD students.)
 Concurrently, students should distribute copies to the proposed supervisory committee members.
 This should be done well in advance of the first date that the student wishes to register for dissertation or thesis.
 Admission to candidacy is prerequisite to registration for dissertation or thesis and the written agreement to serve from the full supervisory committee is prerequisite to admission to candidacy.
 All applications for candidacy must be approved by the dean of the graduate school.
+Please check the deadline dates for submitting the application to candidacy.
+Deadlines can be located on the academic calendar.

 The supervisory committee is a small group of graduate faculty assigned to advise, monitor and review the research of a student.
 This committee is chaired by the supervisory professor, ordinarily the faculty member in whose laboratory the student will perform his/her research.